guessty/firestudio/README.md

-# firestudio default boilerplate
+# firestudio

-A highly opinionated boilerplate for developing apps using NextJS and Firebase.
+A cli for creating apps using NextJS and firebase. - Uses a highly opinionated boilerpate (see `/lib/templates/default`).

 ## Set Up

+### Step 1: Install Firestudio globally

+`npm i -g firestudio`

+### Step 2: Create Firestudio App

+In the console run `firestudio create <your-app-name>`.

+This will create a Firestudio project and install all dependencies.

-### Step 1: Setup firebase:
+### Step 3: Set up firebase:

 You will need to configue firebase to serve the app locally and deploy.